|Coordinates:||19.9173 N 75.3117 E|

 Caves are cut in a basalt of rather bad quality, with fractured zones where the rock is not suitable for carving.
 This has prevented creation of large caves - builders of caves had to avoid the parts of bad quality rock.
 Some excavations were stopped as fractures were reached.

-Caves are carved in cliff in time period from 2nd - 3rd century AD to 7th century AD.
+Caves are carved in cliff in time period from the 2nd - 3rd century AD to the 7th century AD.

-The oldest are caves 1 and 3, possibly excavated in 2nd - 3rd century AD.
+The oldest are caves 1 and 3, possibly excavated in the 2nd - 3rd century AD.

 Cave 1 is unfinished monastery - vihara.
 Ceiling of verandah has collapsed.
 Only portico and pillars are finished.
 Verandah contains three panels depicting Buddha with Padmapani and Vajrapani.

 Cave 2 is chaitya - square shrine with a circumabulatory around it.
 It contains a square shrine.
 Collosal statue of Buddha is located in the shrine.
 Entrance in this shrine is adorned with depictions of Avalokitesvara on either side.
 Cave 2 contains several sculpted images of Buddha.

 Cave 3 is large monastery - vihara.
 It contains pillared verandah with cells on either end.
 After verandah comes main hall with square pillars, with two cells in both sides, with pillared porch and a shrine.
 Pillars in hall are arranged so that they form a square, these columns are richly decorated with floral and geometric motives.
 Architrave above the pillars is adorned as well.